 APPENDIX B

+DOH & BWS History of Red Hill

 Navy studies and test reports show the Red Hill tanks have a history of fuel releases dating back to 1949 and the presence of fuel contaminants in groundwater and fractured rock beneath the tanks.
 Soil vapor and groundwater monitoring well data consistently show petroleum detections from 2005 to the present.

-Samples from Red Hill groundwater monitoring well #2 (RHMW02), located in the tunnel near Tank 5 and Tank 6, contain the highest levels of total petroleum hydrocarbons as diesel (TPH-d) at 12 to 50 times above the DOH environmental action levels (EALs) of 100 µg/L (parts per billion) from 2005 to the present.
+Samples from Red Hill groundwater monitoring well 2 (RHMW02), located in the tunnel near Tank 5 and Tank 6, contain the highest levels of total petroleum hydrocarbons as diesel (TPH-d) at 12 to 50 times above the DOH environmental action levels (EALs) of 100 µg/L (parts per billion) from 2005 to the present.
 The latest groundwater sampling event occurred on July 21, 2014 with 1,300 ppb of TPH-d (1.3 ppm).
 Based on Navy monitoring well test results submitted to DOH, the range of petroleum chemical contaminants detected and EPA health advisories, DOH Hazard Evaluation & Emergency Response Office Environmental Action Levels (DOH HEER EALs) and EPA safe drinking water Maximum Contaminant Levels (MCLs) are summarized in Table 1.

 Soil Vapor sampling points were installed by the Navy beneath each of the 18 operational tanks at Red Hill.
 Tank 1 & Tank 19 were removed from service in the 1980s and lack soil vapor sampling points.
 The Navy has collected and reported monthly soil vapor for volatile organic compounds (VOCs) by photo ionization detector (PID) beneath each tank from 2008 to present.